-This insulated bottle gained our approval for its reasonable price tag, insulating properties, and simple design.
-We like the Simple Modern Summit as an everyday water bottle with its screw cap in place or as a larger vessel for hot beverages with its flip lid.
-Two lids are better than one.
-The Summit held its own against longstanding vacuum insulated favorites, like the Hydro Flask and the Yeti Rambler.To further praise the Summit, we also liked its dimensions and found it to fit well into backpack side pockets as well as car cup holders with its slightly wider base.
-Its simple, interchangeable lids and size made it ideal for hot beverages.
+The insulated Simple Modern Summit gained our approval for its reasonable price tag, insulating properties, and clean design.
+We like this as an everyday water bottle with its screw cap in place or as a larger vessel for hot beverages with its flip lid.
+Two lids are better than one, and the Summit held its own against longstanding vacuum-insulated favorites.
+Plus, we love the dimensions of the 32-ounce size we tested — it fits nicely into the side pockets of a backpack and car cup holders.
+The simple, interchangeable lids make it ideal for hot beverages.
 With the more than fair price, this water bottle was an easy pick for a Best Buy award for a steel bottle.Editor's Note: We updated this review on June 10, 2022, after a retest during our Spring testing session.

 Simple Modern Summit Review